top of page

 2. Critical Lab Access for On-Call Staff

-• A pathologist called in after-hours gets secure, one-time access to specimen storage based on role and urgency.
+• A pathologist called after hours gets secure one-time access to specimen storage based on urgency and role.

 3. Pharmacy Technicians in Floating Pools

-• Access is updated dynamically based on rotation schedules, ensuring they can retrieve meds in the assigned building, but not elsewhere.
+• Access updates dynamically based on rotation schedules, ensuring they can retrieve meds only in assigned facilities, not elsewhere.

 Business Benefits of Aligning Security with Clinical Operations